-Description of scenarios and additional technical information: A4, Transport to the building site:
+Description of scenarios and additional technical information:

+A4, Transport to the building site:

 - This module includes transport from the production gate to the building site.
-(Representative as average for the Swedish and Norwegian market). - Transport is calculated on the basis of a scenario with the parameters described in the following table.
+(Representative as average for the Swedish market). - Transport is calculated on the basis of a scenario with the parameters described in the following table.

-PARAMETER VALUE (per functional unit) Fuel type and consumption of vehicle or vehicle type used for transport e.g. long distance truck, boat, etc. Average truck trailer with a 27t payload, diesel consumption 38 liters for 100 km Distance 500 km Capacity utilisation (including empty returns) 77 % of the capacity in volume (40% capacity utilisation including 40 % of empty returns in mass) Bulk density of transported products 60-65 kg/m3 Volume capacity utilisation factor 1 (by default)
+PARAMETER VALUE Fuel type and consumption of vehicle or vehicle type used for transport e.g. long distance truck, boat, etc. Average truck trailer with a 27t payload, diesel consumption 38 liters for 100 km Distance 450 km (by truck) 45 km (Train) Capacity utilisation (including empty returns) 70% of the capacity in volume 30 % of empty returns Bulk density of transported products 150 kg/m 3 Volume capacity utilisation factor 1 (by default)